-The Castelli Mondiale bib shorts are new for 2016 and top of Castelli's range.
+The Castelli Mondiale bib shorts are top of Castelli's range.
 We've sized them up.

-The Castelli Mondiale bib shorts are new top of the range design for 2016.
+The Castelli Mondiale bib shorts are the brands top of the range design.
 The shorts are made of 50% lycra, so there’s lots of stretch and they feel very soft on the skin.
 The fabric has been cut to minimise seams, with those seams that there are not being flatlocked, but taped on the inside to smooth them off.

 Castelli suggests that the Mondiale shorts are designed for long training rides, but that you should race in its Free Aero Race shorts, which suggests that the emphasis with the Mondiale is above all on comfort.